-Mount the second elastometer in 90 angle to each other.
+Mount the second elastometer in 90° angle to each other relative to the pith.
 Both of them should be parallel to the direction of the trunk itself.

 Connect the elastometer cables to the dual elastometer unit and connect the unit to the High Precision Inclination and Deformation Recorder.